Canada’s bobsleigh gold specialist

-Disappointment in Turin Kaillie Humphries began her international career as a brakewoman, earning a place in the Canada team for Turin 2006.
-After parading with the rest of the delegation at the opening ceremony, her dreams of competing were dashed when she was informed by team management that she would not be taking part.
+Kaillie Humphries began her international career as a brakewoman, earning a place in the Canadian team for Turin 2006.
+After parading with the rest of the delegation at the Opening Ceremony, her dreams of competing were dashed when she was informed by team management that she would not be taking part.
 “I just started crying and went to my room.
 I thought, ‘Do I stay here and gain experience or do I go home?’” she said.
 “I decided to stay and support my team by cheering them on.
 I thought I couldn’t let that be my Olympic experience, so that was when I made the decision to become a bobsleigh pilot.”

-Victory in Vancouver Humphries began training with brakewoman Heather Moyse and it was not long before impressive results started to come their way on the world tour.
+Humphries began training with brakewoman Heather Moyse, and it was not long before impressive results started to come their way on the world tour.
 After winning their first FIBT World Cup race at Altenberg in December 2009, they headed to Vancouver 2010 ranked second in the world.
 On board Canada 1, Humphries and Moyse swept the rest of the field aside, beating the Whistler Sliding Centre start and track records in each of the first three runs to claim a convincing gold.
-In becoming the first Canadian woman to win an Olympic bobsleigh title and the first Canadian to win two-man gold, Humphries also secured what was only her country’s second ever bobsleigh gold, 46 years on from Peter Kirby, Doug Anakin and John and Vic Emery’s win in the four-man event at Innsbruck.
+In becoming the first Canadian woman to win an Olympic bobsleigh title and the first Canadian to win gold in a two-man event, Humphries also secured what was only her country’s second ever bobsleigh crown, 46 years on from Peter Kirby, Doug Anakin and John and Vic Emery’s win in the four-man event at Innsbruck.